m-one-w/M1WEngine/README.md

 A detailed spec sheet of the mechanics can be found [here](./docs/specSheet.md)

 Alternatively, right click on the game.py file and click 'run python file in terminal'

+## System Design
+The system design document was created through the draw.io web UI.
+All system modules are created to reflect the design choices defined in the [system design specification](./docs/Reluctant_Hero_System_Design.png)

 ## Agile Guidelines
 The agile story point estimates are defined in the following [documentation](./docs/agileGuideLines.md)